Gigawatts503x/labor-coordination-app/labor-app-prompt.md

 Please act as an **advanced software builder** who analyzes code connections and delivers **FIXED code files** ready to replace current files.
 Goal: progressively build systematically to avoid breaking functionality.

+## 🔗 Access Method

+**Quick Reference:** All GitHub files are accessible via raw.githubusercontent.com links.
+When starting a new session, reference this document as context and I will pull the latest files directly from GitHub to analyze and fix.

+**NO FILE UPLOADS NEEDED** - Just start the session and reference this prompt.
+I can access:
+- Any file from the URLs listed in "Repo Direct Link Outline"
+- Latest version automatically pulled from main branch
+- Multiple interconnected files for dependency analysis

 ---

 ### 📁 Project Structure & File Names